cloudyr/cloudyr.github.io/styleguide.md

 ```

-## Programming Style ##
+## programming style ##

 A few rules about programming style:

  1. Commits are cheap and should be used frequently.
  2. Commit messages should reference issue numbers and close issues explicitly (e.g., `fix headers (closes #1)`) where appropriate.
- 3. Pull requests on GitHub should be merged on the command line, not using the web interface, if possible.
+ 3. Pull requests on GitHub should be merged on the command line, not using the web interface, if possible, or via the web interface *without* a merge commit.